raid-guild/handbook/docs/dao.md

 There is no cap on the amount of shares which can be issued, and each share carries one vote.

 All new shares are issued at a rate of 0.1WETH/share and new members may request a maximum of 10 shares when joining.

-### Funding Proposal Etiquette

-While not required, we recommend that anyone looking to make a Proposal receive soft consensus from the DAO before doing so.
-The best way to do this is as follows:

--   Create a post on the [Raid Guild Forum](https://forum.raidguild.org/) detailing why it benefits the DAO and how it will be executed.
--   Submit a Github Pull Request [here](https://github.com/raid-guild/RIPs) following the chronological order of the last RIP and attach it to the Forum post.
--   Share that Forum post in Discord under the #rip-discussion Guild HQ channel.
--   Share the proposal during the weekly Roundtable for additional comments and feedback.

-By following these steps, your Proposal will receive far more feedback and have a much higher chance of being passed.